-[00:03:50.8] Gillian Metzger: Yeah, I mean, I think what I would probably emphasize is that if you go back Myers as much more of an exception at the time, and the 1980s is when you had it being asserted, as you say, in the Reagan Department of Justice and Attorney General Meese beginning to develop and assert the idea more.
-The court doesn't go for it then, right?
+[00:03:44.6] Gillian Metzger: Yeah, I mean, I think what I would probably emphasize is that if you go back, Myers is much more of an exception at the time and the 1980s is when you had it being asserted as you say in the Reagan Department of Justice and Attorney General Meese beginning to develop and assert the idea more.
+The Court doesn't go for it then.
+Right.
 The court in 1988 decides Morrison v.
 Olson, where it rejects those claims out of hand, except for a famous dissent by Justice Scalia.
-And that continues, but it continues to also be a theory that is very much pushed by the conservative legal movement, and then with the turn to the more conservative Robert courts begins to get some additional traction starting with a case in 2010.
+And that continues, but it continues to also be a theory that is very much pushed by the conservative legal movement.
+And then with the turn to the more conservative Roberts Court begins to get some additional traction, starting with a case in 2010.

-[00:04:45.6] Jeffrey Rosen: That's such an important point that the court doesn't go for it during the New Deal era as it remains contested today.
-Sai, take us back to the beginning, as your books do, Imperial from the Beginning: The Constitution of the Original Executive, is the name of your first book, and then The Living Presidency: An Originalist Argument Against Its Ever-Expanding Powers.
-What were the debates at the Constitutional Convention over the nature of the presidency, and what were the competing positions of the delegates about presidential powers?
+[00:04:39.6] Jeffrey Rosen: That's such an important point that the Court doesn't go for it during the New Deal era as it remains contested today.
+Sai, take us back to the beginning, as your books do.
+Imperial from the Beginning: The Constitution of the Original Executive is the name of your first book and then The Living Presidency: An Originalist Argument Against its Ever-Expanding Powers.
+What were the debates at the Constitutional Convention over the nature of the presidency and what were the competing positions of the delegates about presidential powers?

-[00:05:20.1] Saikrishna Prakash: So, I think the founders had some conception of executive power as including things like control over law execution, foreign affairs, pardon authority, commander-in-chief authority.
-And one of the big questions of the convention is, are we going to have a plural executive?
+[00:05:14.4] Saikrishna Prakash: I think the founders had some conception of executive power as including things like control over law, execution, foreign affairs, pardon authority, commander in chief authority.
+And one of the big questions of the convention is are we going to have a plural executive or are we going to have a singular executive?
+And that's a debate that occurs early on.
+And they quickly decided there's going to be one president and they're going to vest executive power in that president.
+And then of course, in certain areas there are exceptions to that grant in the sense that the Senate participates in appointments, which is thought to be an executive power, and the Senate participates in treaty making, which is also thought to be an executive power.

+[00:05:58.0] Saikrishna Prakash: And then there are other executive powers that are actually given to Congress, like the power to declare war, which was long thought to be associated with executive authority.
+So I think early on there's a question, are we going to have an executive council?
 Are we going to have a singular executive?
-And that's a debate that occurs early on, and they quickly decided there's going to be one president.
-And they're going to vest executive power in that president.
-And then, of course, in certain areas, there are exceptions to that grant in the sense that the Senate participates in appointments, which is thought to be an executive power.
-And the Senate participates in treaty making, which is also thought to be an executive power.
-And then there are other executive powers that are actually given to Congress, like the power to declare war, which was long thought to be associated with executive authority.
-So, I think early on, there's a question, are we going to have an executive council?
-Are we going to have a singular executive?
-And they adopt something of a hybrid approach, where sometimes they give authority to the president alone, and other times they share it with the Senate, and other times they actually vest it with Congress.

-[00:06:30.4] Saikrishna Prakash: And those decisions obviously play out in disputes in the first several presidencies, including in the Pacificus-Helvidius debates that you mentioned earlier.
+And they adopt something of a hybrid approach where sometimes they give authority to the president alone, and other times they share it with the Senate, and other times they actually vest it with Congress.
+And those decisions obviously play out in disputes in the first several presidencies, including in the Pacificus-Helvidius debates that you mentioned earlier.

-[00:06:41.6] Jeffrey Rosen: Thank you so much for that.
-Gillian...
+[00:06:35.6] Jeffrey Rosen: Thank you so much for that, Gillian.

-[00:06:45.4] Gillian Metzger: Jeff could I just jump in on that for a few seconds?
+[00:06:39.3] Gillian Metzger: Can I please jump in on that for...

-[00:06:47.1] Jeffrey Rosen: Yes please do, please.
+[00:06:40.9] Jeffrey Rosen: Please do.